 4. Hiking Kaena Point State Park

-On the eastern tip of Oahu’s North Shore is Kaena Point State Park.
+On the eastern tip of North Shore Oahu is Kaena Point State Park.
 If you’re interested in getting away from other people and enjoying the more rustic, natural side of North Shore, Oahu then this is a great place to go.

 The Kaena Point State Park hike is one of the most beautiful on Oahu!
 Not only does the area include this gorgeous and easy (but long) hike, It’s also home to a group of local off-roaders.
 Take a few minutes to watch the monster Jeeps ride just beyond the Kaena Point hike parking lot, or join in if you have your own Jeep and want to feel local!